cjhurst/AgentConversionUtility/README.md

 ```

 Running the following command from the top level directory will run the script.
+The file below is an example file which should succeed as long as connecting to Articulate suceeds and you don't already have an agent of the same name.

 ```
 $ python -m agent_data_converter './data/examples/rasa/demo-rasa.json' agent_smith
 ```

+### Prerequisites

+To take advantage of this tool, you will need to have an instance of [Articulate](https://github.com/samtecspg/articulate) running either locally or on a server accessible from the localhost.

 ## Acknowledgments